 Provide relevant shortcut images at the right size.
 An image that appears on the Siri face on the 44mm Apple Watch should measure 68px × 68px (34pt × 34pt @2x).
 The system scales down the image for smaller watches.

-People can add, edit, and delete shortcuts in Settings, but you can also expose these features inside your iOS app.
+People can add, edit, and delete shortcuts in the Shortcuts app, but you can also expose these features inside your iOS app.

 Offer an Add to Siri button to let people add a shortcut for a common action.
 When the user taps the button, the standard shortcut view appears and allows them to record a custom voice command and add the shortcut.
 After the shortcut is added, the button’s text automatically changes to Added to Siri and the recorded invocation phrase is included.
 These changes show people that they successfully added a shortcut, and, crucially, remind them what to say when asking Siri to run it.
-If you let people create shortcuts for several actions in your app, see Offering Multiple Siri Shortcuts for guidance on displaying several shortcuts in one screen.
+If you let people create shortcuts for several actions in your app, you could use follow-up questions to consolidate the actions or display several shortcuts in one screen.
+For guidance, see Offering Follow-Up Questions and Offering Multiple Siri Shortcuts.